IBM/signoff-pxb/README.md

 # signoff-pxb
 Repos for pxb related release sign-off

-Each PX-Backup release need to following this sign-off process and share all artifects before releasing to production.
+Each PX-Backup release need to follow this sign-off process and share all artifacts before releasing to production.
 PX team need to share the compatibility metrics as well for release.